Sociology & Anthropology (SOAN)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)

-SOAN 250 ENVIRONMENT, SOCIETY, AND CULTURE (ALSO LISTED AS ENVS 250) (4 credits)
+SOAN 250 ENVIRONMENT, SOCIETY, AND CULTURE (4 credits)

 Relationship between social groups and natural and human-built environment, human-induced environmental decline, sustainable alternatives, environmentalism as social movement, public environmental opinion, environmental racism and classism.
 Social dimensions of built environment including urban sprawl, development, place, space, community, and urban design.
+(Listed as ENVS 250 and SOAN 250)

 (INDIVID/SYSTEMS/SOCIETIES)